“Those who cannot remember the past, are condemned to repeat it.”

 With the The Hague court verdict of January 8th, 2020 the basic question whether the pilots properly aligned the plane with Faro-runway center line, still remains unanswered.

-Partly because of the lack of comprehensive investigation, it is doubtful whether proper lessons (ICAO Annex 13) of the Martinair crash in Faro itself and also of the aftermath and consequences are, willing, to be learned.
+It is doubtful whether proper lessons (ICAO Annex 13) of the Martinair crash in Faro itself and, let alone, also of the aftermath and the personal and societal effects and consequences are, willing, to be learned.

 31st annual commemoration